-In the first one you get 62.5% of the text.
-In the second one 37.5%.
-And yet, you are clueless about what’s going on in the first example, while you can be pretty sure in the second one.
+In the first one you get 62.5% of the text and that text is made up of the most common words.
+In the second one 37.5% of the text, with much rarer words.
+And yet, you are clueless about what’s going on in the first example, while you can be pretty sure what’s going on in the second one.

-Aside from not having the context, this is another issue I had learning the most common Korean words from Memrise courses: the list doesn’t have English translation of Korean words, so one has to find them in the dictionary.
+Aside from not having the context, this is another issue I had learning the most common Korean words from Memrise courses: the official list doesn’t have English translations of Korean words, so one has to find them in the dictionary to make a Memrise course.
 Whoever made that course is obviously a lost beginner like myself and struggled with words that are spelled the same.
 For example, 하다 is only listed once in the Memrise course, but appears twice on the list at #2 and #7, once as a verb and the second time as an auxiliary verb.